ValMilkevich/code-conf.com/_events/code-cph-2016.md

   lakruzzmeekrosoft:
     title: CoDe - The Metaphors We Live By
     abstract: >
-      Having our hands buried deep into DevOps and CoDe every single day, we tend to expand our vocabulary and lingo with metaphors, proverbs and anecdotes that enables us to understand and explain our domain.
+      Having our hands buried deep into DevOps and Continuous Delivery - "CoDe" every single day, we tend to expand our vocabulary and lingo with metaphors, proverbs and anecdotes that enables us to understand and explain our domain.
 Mike and Lars will cover tales in the range from Tarantino's Pulp Fiction to Indonesia's stone age population.
   andrewjturner:
     title: Automation & Continuous Delivery – Lessons from the Front Line
     abstract: >